jose-izarra/jenga-game/README.md

     - QuickSort is employed to sort the leaderboard in descending order based on player scores.
 This ensures that the player with the highest score is positioned at the top of the leaderboard, providing a clear and easily interpretable ranking.

 ##### **Key Advantages:**
+1. **Recursion:**
+	- QuickSort utilizes recursion as a key element of its sorting strategy.
+The algorithm recursively divides the array of scores into smaller subarrays, sorting each subarray independently.

-1. **Efficient Sorting:**
+2. **Efficient Sorting:**
     - QuickSort in the context of a leaderboard, where scores are dynamic and change frequently, the ability to quickly re-sort the leaderboard is essential for maintaining an up-to-date ranking.
-2. **Descending Order:**
+3. **Descending Order:**
     - Sorting in descending order is important for leaderboard presentation.
-It allows players to easily identify the top performers.
-QuickSort, with its average time complexity of O(n log n), ensures fast sorting even for larger leaderboards.
+QuickSort, with its average time complexity of O(n log n), ensures fast sorting even for larger leaderboards if this were to support a larger playerbase.
-3. **Consistent User Experience:**
-    - A consistently sorted leaderboard provides a better user experience.
-Players can quickly assess their standing and compare their scores with others, fostering competition and engagement.

-## Linear Search for Tower Balance: O(n)
+## Linear Search for Tower Probabilities: O(n)

 - To update the probabilities of the towers layers and pieces, we use Linear Search which has a time complexity of O(n), meaning that we go through the entire tower as one piece's change will impact the probabilities of the layers in each as well.